Kruuza81/Kn1ghtCOCFramework/README.md

 # Kn1ghtCOCFramework
 *My English Isn't Good,So I Use The Deepseek To Translate,It's Might Has Some Wrongs.
+*I Originally Planned To Create A Scripting Language, But Unfortunately My Skills Were Insufficient, So I Created a Framework.
+This Is Also The Reason Why Some Files In The File Were Not Renamed As "Kn1ghtCOCFramework".
 ## Introduction
 KnightCOCFramework is a framework designed to assist creators in developing their own tabletop role-playing games.
 Therefore, using KnightCOCFramework requires some programming knowledge, but don't worry, this document will provide a zero-based tutorial to help you complete your project smoothly.